davidngu3/Popa/README.md

 </ol>

 <h2>Example Projects & Templates</h2>
-Several example projects and templates have been provided for those new to hackathons.
+An example template has been provided for those new to hackathons.
 <ul>
-    <li>//TBD
+    <li><a href="https://github.com/HiruNya/DSC-RetroHackathon-Template">Python Pyxel</a></li>
 </ul>

 ## Prizes